 6.2 In addition to any tree matters considered in this report, these protected animals could impose significant constraints on the use and timing of access to the site.

 7.0 The site

-7.1 This property is situated within a wooded part of Ruislip (see Figure 1).
+7.1 This property is situated within a leafy, residential part of West Ruislip.